ericabxy/opend6/docs/GenreSystem.md

 Genre Book System
 ----------

 This list combines the attributes and skills shared by the three D6 genre books.
-71 unique skills were compressed into 37 based on context clues.
+71 unique skills were compressed to 37 based on context clues.

 ### [Coordination](Coordination.md)